quintusdias/glymur/docs/source/introduction.rst

 **Glymur** is an interface to the OpenJPEG library which allows one to read and write JPEG 2000 files from within Python.
-Glymur supports both reading and writing of JPEG 2000 images.
-Writing JPEG 2000 images is currently limited to images that can fit in memory, however.
+Glymur supports both reading and writing of JPEG 2000 images, but writing JPEG 2000 images is currently limited to images that can fit in memory

 Of particular focus is retrieval of metadata.
 Reading Exif UUIDs is supported, as is reading XMP UUIDs as the XMP data packet is just XML.
 There is